alinoancea/BSc/README.md

-# bachelor_project
+# bachelors_project
-This is my project for bachelor degree
+This is my project for bachelor's degree